Clos de l'Oratoire Saint-Emilion 2018 - Grand Cru Classé

 Wine rated (2021 guide) 94/100

-Aromas of fresh blackberries, dried leaves, dark chocolate, lemon zest, and walnuts.
+Aromas of fresh blackberries, dried leaves, dark chocolate, lemon zest, and nuts.
 A hint of damp earth as well.
-Medium-bodied to full-bodied with firm, fine tannins.
-Tight and focused layers.
+It is medium-bodied to full-bodied with firm, refined tannins.
+Tight, focused layers.
 A rather juicy wine.
-Best from 2025 onwards.
+Best enjoyed starting in 2025.

 Jeb Dunnuck